beast-2e/beast-2e.github.io/README.md

 5. Now that you've added your changes, it's time to name them (so that, when you or a fellow Beastie is looking through the history of the repo, they can remember what exactly it was that you were trying to do here).
 Run `git commit -m "insert explanation of your changes here"`.
 6. Finally, run `git push`!
 This will transfer your changes from your local computer all the way to GitHub so that other people with access to this repo can view the code for your changes.
 Note that if other people have been working on this repo simultaneously, you may need to run `git pull` first to incorporate their changes into your local copy, but only run this after running `git commit` so you don't accidentally override your own changes.

-## 3. Update the actual website
+## 3. Update the actual website on Athena

 The previous step saved your changes from your local computer to GitHub.
-Now, we need to make sure MIT Athena has your changes!
+Now, we need to make sure MIT Athena has your changes so that you can see the changes you made on the actual website!

 1. Connect to Athena by opening Terminal, PowerShell, or any similar command prompt-y program on your computer and typing `ssh yourkerb@athena.dialup.mit.edu`.
 2. After you hit Enter, follow the prompts to enter your password and authenticate via Duo.